Frequently Asked Questions

 St Cuthbert's cross

-What does it cost to join Disciples of the Divine Logos?
+Is it free to join Disciples of the Divine Logos?

-It is completely free to join our monthly online meetup Mead and Meaning (click here for subscription).
-The key element to our community are the in person events hosted in places of re-enchantment associated with saints, figures and legends still woven into our landscapes.
-Tickets are sold to these events at a reasonable price in order to cover our costs for venue hire and hospitality.
+It is completely free to join our monthly online meetup Mead and Meaning (click here for subscription) which is where everything is happening right now.
+A key future element to our community are the in person events hosted in places of re-enchantment associated with saints, figures and legends still woven into our landscapes.
+We have a forum for community members which is in regular use.
+Join here.

 St Hilda of Whitby